 You are not charged extra fees when you use advanced security groups.

-For the limits and quotas of advanced security groups, see the "Security group limits" section in Limits.
+For the limits and quotas of advanced security groups, see the "Security group limits" section of the Limits topic.

 In addition to the preceding limits, ECS instances must also meet the following requirements before they can be added to advanced security groups: